Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Irony: From Civil War to Endgame, Peter is mostly ignored by the more experienced superheroes despite his interest in graduating from "friendly neighborhood Spider-Man" status to a core Avenger.
 By the time Far From Home comes around, Peter is now extremely reluctant to step up to the role they once played, even if said experienced heroes are either dead, off-world, or retired, which more-or-less requires Spider-Man to fill that niche.

 - Just a Kid: Deconstructed.
-Being treated like a kid by Tony despite being a superhero only irritates Peter to the point he wants to prove he's mature enough to be an Avenger...but the way he proves it is by doing reckless stunts that only further prove that he's not ready.
+Being treated like a kid by Tony despite being a superhero only irritates Peter to the point he wants to prove he's mature enough to be an Avenger... but the way he proves it is by doing reckless stunts that only further prove that he's not ready.
+By the end of Homecoming, he has been humbled enough to realize this and recognize that he still needs training before becoming an Avenger.

 - Just Following Orders: He treats the airport brawl as a means of currying favor with "Mr. Stark" and holds absolutely no ill will to any of the other heroes.
 It remains to be seen whether any of the anti-Accords fighters will hold a grudge, but given he's an impressionable (and powerful) teenager who thinks they're all awesome and was drawn into a conflict he only heard one side of the story about, it's not likely.
-Cap at the very least is impressed with him.
+Cap at the very least is impressed with him and recognizes his potential.

 - Kid Has a Point: In Infinity War, as he and Tony argue inside the Q-ship, he comes up with the line that Tony can't rebuff:Peter: You can't be a friendly neighborhood Spider-Man if there's no neighborhood.